Zequez/logseq-vault/pages/Memetic Engineering.md

 - I choose and design what I think with.
+- Detection, creation, transformation and application of [[Memes]].
 -
-- Detection, creation, transformation and application of memes.
 -
 - ---
 - ## References